thrushlang/.github/README.md

-# Thrush Lang
+# Thrush Programming Language

-~ *The profile repository for Thrush Lang Github Project*.
+~ *The profile repository for thrushlang github project*.